What’s a gap grant?

-- Other: There will be unique cases that merit individual consideration, and each will help us develop the program for the future.
+- Other: There are always unique cases that merit individual consideration, and each will help us develop the program for the future.

-By June 15, 2017, applicants should submit a letter of interest to email@example.com that describes the need.
-Attach a budget, pay stub or receipt from a licensed provider (an invoice describing future services also works–basically evidence that the applicant has expenses while attending the conference that normally wouldn’t be incurred).
+Submit a letter of interest to firstname.lastname@example.org that describes the need.
+Attach a budget, pay stub, award letter, or receipt from a licensed provider (whatever you need to support your case–evidence that you have expenses that aren’t covered).

-Include a brief (300-word) pay-it-forward proposal that describes how the applicant intends to help others with what they learn at the conference, or how they could help STEM-Trek achieve its goals.
+Include a brief (300-word) pay-it-forward proposal that describes how you intend to share what you learn at the conference with others, or how you can help STEM-Trek achieve its goals.

 Questions?
 Please write to email@example.com.